Efficient building and systems technology

 ScoSco

-Solar collectors with static concentrators for solar thermal applications at medium temperature level
+Solar collectors with static concentrators for solar thermal applications at medium temperature levels

-BMBF project within the framework of the German-Greek Research and Innovation Programme (BMBF/GSRT).
+BMBF project as part of the German-Greek Research and Innovation Programme (BMBF/GSRT: German-Greek Research and Innovation Programme)

 Project duration: March 2018 - February 2022

-In the ScoSco project, solar collectors with permanently installed concentrators are to be developed.
+The ScoSco project aims to develop solar collectors with permanently installed concentrators.
 In this way, building-integrated collector systems can be constructed for use in the medium temperature range (approx. 100-250 °C).
-For this purpose, micro-mirror modules with a relatively short focal length of approx. 1.5 m are used, which concentrate the sunlight up to 40 times onto a small and highly effective receiver.
+For this purpose, micromirror modules with a relatively short focal length of approx. 1.5 metres are used, which concentrate the sunlight up to 40 times onto a small and highly effective receiver.

-The focus of the SIJ is on the area of geometric, thermal and hydraulic simulation and design, the determination of the materials to be used and the determination of the optimal operation of the new collector system to be developed through calculations and tests under laboratory conditions.
+The SIJ is focussing on the area of geometric, thermal and hydraulic simulation and design, the determination of the materials to be used and the determination of the optimum operating mode of the new collector system to be developed through calculations and tests under laboratory conditions.

-The new collectors are compared with two cost-effective types available on the market: an efficient flat-plate collector and an evacuated tube collector, each equipped with flat mirrors to increase the solar radiation intensity in order to increase operating temperatures and energy yield.
-The collectors will be optimised for use in the temperature range of 100 °C to 250 °C to provide heat for industrial processes, seawater desalination, water treatment and refrigeration.
+The new collectors are compared with two cost-effective types available on the market: an efficient flat-plate collector and a vacuum tube collector, each equipped with flat mirrors to increase the solar radiation intensity in order to increase operating temperatures and energy yield.
+The collectors will be optimised for use in the temperature range from 100 °C to 250 °C to provide heat for industrial processes, seawater desalination, water treatment and refrigeration.

-The project aims to build prototypes and thoroughly test them both in the laboratory and outdoors (Technology Readiness Level 5-6).
-If the project is successful, the project development will be further advanced so that the demonstration phase (up to TRL 7) can be successfully completed in an industry-led follow-up project.
-Subsequently, the market launch will be tackled by the industrial partners.
+The aim of the project is to build prototypes and test them thoroughly both in the laboratory and outdoors (Technology Readiness Level 5-6).
+If the project is successful, the project development will be driven forward so that the demonstration phase (up to TRL 7) can be successfully completed in an industry-led follow-up project.
+The market launch will then be tackled by the industrial partners.

 Website of the University of Patras on the project: https://scoscoproject.github.io/